Hablamos Español

 A popular complaint commonly heard is where a driver receives a summons for speeding in a line of traffic but the car in front and/or on the side, etc. was also speeding.
 The driver feels it was unfair to be the only one pulled over and ticketed.
 The answer to this one… only one at a time and you were the unlucky party.

-Speeding along with having a loud muffler or some other eye-catching factor regarding one’s vehicle may be more likely to bring about a traffic stop while the odds may be less likely had there not been a loud muffler or another eye-catcher.
+Speeding along with having a loud muffler or some other eye catching factor regarding one’s vehicle may be more likely to bring about a traffic stop while the odds may be less likely had there not been a loud muffler or other eye catcher.

-But there may be defenses to the charge of speeding or other ways of amending or disposing of multiple charges.
+But there may be defences to the charge of speeding or other ways of amending or disposing multiple charges.